xrpronin17/xrpl-dev-portal/content/concepts/tokens/nftoken-authorized-minting.md

 }
 ```

-`NFTokenMinter` is an account ID of an account on the same XRP Ledger instance.
-The `asfAuthorizedNFTokenMinter` flag authorizes the `NFTokenMinter` account to mint NFTs on behalf of the `Account`.
+<span class="code-snippet">NFTokenMinter</span> is an account ID of an account on the same XRP Ledger instance.
+The <span class="code-snippet">asfAuthorizedNFTokenMinter</span> flag authorizes the <span class="code-snippet">NFTokenMinter</span> account to mint NFTs on behalf of the <span class="code-snippet">Account</span>.

-*Note*: The `asfAuthorizedNFTokenMinter` flag is used only in the `AccountSet` transaction.
+*Note*: The <span class="code-snippet">asfAuthorizedNFTokenMinter</span> flag is used only in the <span class="code-snippet">AccountSet</span> transaction.
 It indicates whether the transaction affects the presence or value of the NFTokenMinter field on an account root.
 Specifically, there is no corresponding flag on the AccountRoot.

 ## Unassigning an Authorized Minter

-To remove an authorized minter, use the `AccountSet` transaction and clear the `asfAuthorizedNFTokenMinter` flag.
+To remove an authorized minter, use the <span class="code-snippet">AccountSet</span> transaction and clear the <span class="code-snippet">asfAuthorizedNFTokenMinter</span> flag.

 ``` json
 tx_json = {